Aviation Week

 For another, the Clinton Administration should develop guidelines for

-federal, local and state authorities spelling out when and why the NTSB is
+federal, local and state authorities spelling out when and why the

 in charge of an accident investigation and the proper role of law